 Splash financial offers top rates and no origination or prepayment fees.
 It allows you to check your personal rate within three minutes and checking will not hurt your credit.

 LendKey offers to refinance federal and private loans at fixed or variable interest rates and charges no origination fees.
 A difference between LendKey and other lenders is that it’s an online platform connecting borrowers with a network of credit unions and banks, rather than being the lender itself.
 Each loan will be funded by a lender from the network.

 SoFi has no hidden fees or payment penalties, it offers very competitive interest rates, and it lets you choose between a fixed or variable interest rate.
 However, only borrowers with excellent credit can qualify.

 About SouthEast Bank

 SouthEast Bank has over 30 years of experience in the student lending industry.
 It’s a Tennessee State chartered bank, headquartered in Knoxville.
 The Education Loan Finance program is a Southeast Bank division that helps borrowers nationwide to save on their student loans.

 SouthEast Bank’s parent holding company is Educational Services of America, which is committed to helping students to afford their education.
 In addition to facilitating student loan refinancing, the institution has awarded over $20 million in scholarships.

 Who services Education Loan Refinance loans?

-Education Loan Finance passes off its loans to third-party servicer Missouri Higher Education Loan Authority (MOHELA).
-As such, after you refinance with ELFI, MOHELA will reach out to set up your monthly payment plan.
+Education Loan Finance passes off its loans to third-party servicers American Education Services (AES) and Missouri Higher Education Loan Authority (MOHELA).
+So, after you refinance with ELFI, MOHELA or AES will reach out to set up your monthly payment plan.

 This servicer has a decent online reputation.
 However, it has received some complaints regarding customer service and data inaccuracies.
 This is common for a large servicer, but you can compare the customer reviews of other providers here.